Data-Stewards-University-of-Vienna/modular-RDM-course/modules/core/05_archiving-and-publishing.md

 ## Preparing Data for Preservation

 Preserving data successfully requires more than uploading files to a repository.
-Future users—including your future self—must be able to understand and reuse the data!
+Future users—including your future self!—must be able to understand and reuse the data!

 Before archiving your research outputs, ensure that they are complete, well organised, and sufficiently documented.